|

 consider implementing preparation training imminently.

-In addition, while
+In addition,

-links that I have provided for your safe survival
+many useful links that I have provided for your safe survival

-The following are
+The following

-general preparation and precautionary tips, each area may have additional plans and contingencies.
+are general preparation and precautionary tips, each area may have additional plans and contingencies.

 The first plan of action is to organise an out-of-town contact in order that your family may call/or e-mail to check on each other should a disaster occur.
 The contact